sampourcyrous/Modern-Jet-Slalom-Game-App/Modern Jet Slalom/README.txt

 	- Pyramids are randomly placed ahead of the jet as the jet moves forward
 	- Collision detection is added and if that event occurs, the game is over

-Open CSC490 Game 1 in unity.
+Open the project in unity.
 You can play the game on unity itself by clicking the play button, but since this is a mobile game, you need the accelerometer to move the plane sideways.
 In order to use the phone's accerlerometer follow these steps:
 	- Download unity remote on your mobile device